-Time Perspective Bias Apparent decreasing of time intervals, over large scales (TPB) Arthur Eugene Pletcher (Dated: July 12, 2015) Abstract TPB proposes that time is actually observed and measured with a perspective, analogous to 2D linear perspective in architecture.
+Time Perspective Bias Apparent decreasing of time intervals, over large scales (TPB) Arthur Eugene Pletcher (Dated: July 12, 2015) Abstract TPB postulates that time is actually observed and measured with a perspective, analogous to 2D linear perspective in architecture.
 Accelerated expansion is therefore an illusion (of perspective).
 Photons travelling to an observer, from remote past events, will appear to arrive with successively decreased time intervals.
 However, the difference is minute and only significant over scales, measured in LY.
+Note: TPB does not contradict time dilation, GR, nor expansion.
+In TPB, corrections of distorted time intervals are first calculated (t').
+All classical and relative physics should follow subsequently.

 FIG. 1.
 Accelerated expansion, viewed in perspective, is equivalent to linear expansion.

 (C) Pletcher 2015

 CONTENTS

 1. Introduction 1

 2. Train track thought experiment 2

 3. Decreasing time intervals appear equivalent to acceleration 2

 4. Millisecond pulsars 3

 5. Rotational velocities over distances 3

 6. Outer Rim Rotation Velocity Problem 3

 7. Quantum scale TPB 4

-8. Time perspective will vary with the distance from the observer, per (t_2') 4
+8. Time perspective will vary with the distance from the observer, per $(t_2')$ 4

 9. Alternate explanation for the measurement problem 5

 10. Predictions 5

 11. Tests to verify my theory 6

 12. Conclusion 6

 References 6

 1. INTRODUCTION

 TPB is a corollary to the assertion that "Whatever happens to space happens to time, too".
 This single paradigm shift provides a simple alternate explanation for "accelerated expansion", The "galaxy outer rim rotation problem", millisecond pulsars, wavefunction and the "double slit experiment".

 This simple proposal of time perspective provides a resolution to a great many, seemingly, unrelated mysteries.
 The Law of parsimony favors such simplicity.

 2. TRAIN TRACK THOUGHT EXPERIMENT

 Imagine an observer, with a reference scale, measuring the ties of a railroad track in perspective.
 See figure 2.
 The scale will measure each successive tie (n) with decreasing spatial intervals, according to the inverse linear perspective equation [1]